 All tags extracted from the Semantic engine will be automatically translated into all available and active languages in the Dashboard.
-Automatic translation of keywords included in the exif or xmp metadata of images and those included via meta tags inside the pages imported by Magic Site Integration is excluded.
+Automatic translation of keywords included in the iptc or xmp metadata of images and those included via meta tags inside the pages imported by Magic Site Integration is excluded.

 Tags created by the Semantic engine are "not categorized", but can be manually introduced into the dictionary by Content Intelligence Managers.
 Semantic engine will not generate multiple tags with the same name.
 If a tag already exists, it will be automatically associated with the content.
 Replacing content's version will trigger the update of tags associated by the engine.